angusmillar/Spia/README.md

           }
         ]
       },
-      //"An order number from the system requesting the pathology report (Optional) "orderNumber": "00000016",
+      //"An order number from the system requesting the pathology report (Optional)" "orderNumber": "00000016",
-      //"Date & Time when the request was made by the requesting doctor (Mandatory) "requestedDateTime": "2020-07-25T00:00:00+10:00",
+      //"Date & Time when the request was made by the requesting doctor (Mandatory)" "requestedDateTime": "2020-07-25T00:00:00+10:00",
-      //"Any Clinical notes provided by the requester, relevant to the Pathology request (Optional) "clinicalNotes": "Sore throat & cough, works in hospitality",
+      //"Any Clinical notes provided by the requester, relevant to the Pathology request (Optional)" "clinicalNotes": "Sore throat & cough, works in hospitality",
-      //"Any individuals or organisations that a copy of the report has been sent to, aka 'Copy To' (Optional) "copyToList": [
+      //"Any individuals or organisations that a copy of the report has been sent to, aka 'Copy To' (Optional)" "copyToList": [
         {
           "name": {